nedith/awesome-books/README.md

 - CSS
 - Javascript

+# Live Demo
+Please click on this [link](https://nedith.github.io/awesome-books/) for a live demo.

 ## Getting Started

 To get a local copy up and running follow these simple steps below